-By the time of the American Revolutionary War the Germanic people had not united into one nation, but consisted of a number of factions.
-Each of these factions had their own strengths and weaknesses, however they all shared one common theme and that was their mercenaries.
+By the time of the American Revolutionary War, the Germanic people had not united into one nation but consisted of a number of factions.
+Each of these factions had its own strengths and weaknesses.
+However, they all shared one common theme, and that was their mercenaries.
 Perhaps the greatest innovator in mercenary armies was Freidrich Wilhelm II, Landgraf of Hesse-Cassel.
-Before we get into the genius of Freidrich Wilhelm we must first understand the state of the Germanic people during the 17th and 18th centuries.
+Before we get into the genius of Freidrich Wilhelm, we must first understand the state of the Germanic people during the 17th and 18th centuries.

 The Germanic People

-Hesse-Cassel located off the Rhine River and did not have a profitable economy.
-The Thirty Years War in Europe had decimated its infrastructure and when Freidrich Wilhelm took control of this impoverished nation-state he began to turn its economy into a military state.
+Hesse-Cassel was located off the Rhine River and did not have a profitable economy.
+The Thirty Years War in Europe had decimated its infrastructure, and when Freidrich Wilhelm took control of this impoverished nation-state, he began to turn its economy into a military state.
 The Hessians from Hesse-Cassel quickly gained the reputation as the best mercenaries in Germany.
 The men of Hesse-Cassel would take part in one of the most important battles of the American Revolutionary War.

 Freidrich Wilhelm II, Landgraf of Hesse-Cassel

 Wilhelm was raised to be a soldier and had grown to love the discipline that martial life instilled.
-He was a devout Roman Catholic, student of the enlightenment, and held high regard for Prussian commander, Frederick the Great.
-While he studied natural law and reason he also practiced discipline.
+He was a devout Roman Catholic, a student of the Enlightenment, and held high regard for the Prussian commander, Frederick the Great.
+While he studied natural law and reason, he also practiced discipline.
 He studied the Prussian military and began to model his army off of what he believed to be the greatest army in Europe.

 Wilhelm ruled his nation-state as an enlightened ruler.
 He tried to establish a rule of law and began a series of reforms.
-During his tenure he also expanded the Hessian military.
-Hesse-Cassel had been in a state of war for generations and Wilhelm believed that the only way to protect his borders was to establish a strong and competent army, which he did.
-Under his guidance the Hessian army became the largest army in proportion in all of Europe and possible the world.
-Each of his officers were career military men and were well-educated.
+During his tenure, he also expanded the Hessian military.
+Hesse-Cassel had been in a state of war for generations, and Wilhelm believed that the only way to protect his borders was to establish a strong and competent army, which he did.
+Under his guidance, the Hessian army became the largest army in proportion in all of Europe and possibly the world.
+Each of his officers was a career military man and was well-educated.
 They knew how to kill, speak various languages, and think logically.
-By the time of the American Revolutionary War Freidrich Wilhelm had created on of the most formidable armies in the world.
-Now he sought to monetize his military.
+By the time of the American Revolutionary War, Freidrich Wilhelm had created one of the most formidable armies in the world.
+Now, he sought to monetize his military.

 Significant Hessian Officers

-Andreas Wiederholdt - Donop came from the upper class, Rall from the middle, Wiederholdt came from the lower class and worked his way up in rank due to his natural ability.
+Andreas Wiederholdt-Donop came from the upper class, Rall from the middle, and Wiederholdt came from the lower class and worked his way up in rank due to his natural ability.
 He was part of the Knyphausen regiment and fought during the French and Indian War as well as the American Revolutionary War.
 He kept a journal in which he was critical of many of his superiors.
-Although he was recognized for his ability he could only go so far in the Hessian army.
-After he returned from the America he migrated to Portugal where he was given the rank of General.
+Although he was recognized for his ability, he could only go so far in the Hessian army.
+After he returned from America, he migrated to Portugal, where he was given the rank of General.